mariamar95/hungry-goat/README.md

 ### **Design and Development**
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes
 - [Lucid](https://lucid.app/) was used to create database schema diagram
+- [Adobe Photoshop](https://www.adobe.com/uk/) was used to edit the hero image

 ### **Validating and Testing**